Click image to enlarge

 Columbia Hills, Washington.

-View between Celilo and the Deschutes River.
+View from old Oregon Highway 30, from between Celilo and the Deschutes River.

 Image taken September 26, 2004.